KelieSemoun/cengiz-testing/README.md

 ### End-to-End

-To test all files, run the following command in `cengiz-testing/front` :
+To test all files, run the following command in `cengiz-testing/front` (NOTE : Google Chrome is required otherwise the command will not work) :

-> npm run e2e
+> npm run e2e:ci

 To generate the coverage report, run the following command (NOTE : YOU NEED TO HAVE RAN THE PREVIOUS COMMAND FOR THIS ONE TO WORK)